-Most campers and RVers are interested in saving money, so let’s talk about a semi-legit camping hack that does just that.
+Most campers and RVers are interested in saving money, so let’s talk about a semi-legit overnight parking hack that does just that.

 You’ve probably heard of camping discount clubs that help you save on your campsite fees, but there are other ways.